A4OpS/mlops-tinystories/reports/README.md

 This is the cloud build history for s183901.
 They spent a lot of time trying to get things to work so there are a lot of failures.
-![Cloud build history s183901](figures/cloud-build-history-s183901.png)
+![Cloud build history s183901](figures/cloud-build-history-s183901.png) Moving to a shared project on GCP, we again ran into more issues before getting succesful images built.
 ![Cloud Build history shared project](figures/cloud-build.png)

 ### Question 22